tsykoduk/greg.nokes.name/_posts/2009-09-26-weirdness-in-terminal-app.md

   (i.e., this setting is "off")

-Click button "Use Settings as Defaults"</pre>
+Click button "Use Settings as Defaults"

 This way, you shouldn't have to mess with stty; you'll still get all the features of xterm-color (ANSI color text, screen save/restore, etc.); and the Backspace key will work normally, even in this situation:
-Terminal.app -&gt; SSH (to Debian box) -&gt; Screen -&gt; Emacs</blockquote>
+Terminal.app - SSH (to Debian box) - Screen - Emacs

-Under Snow Lepoard - you do not need to mess with the <span style="font-family: Consolas, Monaco, 'Courier New', Courier, monospace; line-height: 18px; font-size: 12px; white-space: pre;">Uncheck Delete key.. <span style="font-family: Georgia, 'Times New Roman', 'Bitstream Charter', Times, serif; line-height: 19px; white-space: normal; font-size: 13px;">stuff.</span></span>
+Under Snow Lepoard - you do not need to mess with the Uncheck Delete key stuff.

 Thanks, <a href="http://chad.glendenin.com/macosx-backspace.html">Chad</a>!